Trees in conservation areas are protected. Without our written consent you may not:

 - cause wilful damage or destruction

 If you want to cut down or prune a tree, or carry out work on a tree in a conservation area you must give us 6 weeks' prior notice describing your proposal and including sufficient information to identify the appropriate tree(s).

 Once a notification has been received, you will be sent a formal acknowledgement.
 If you have not heard back from us within 6 weeks you may proceed with the work.

 If permission is not given, a Tree Preservation Order (TPO) may be placed on the tree.

 Map of Tree Preservation Order and Conservation Areas

 Zoom in to see areas.
 Click on an area (or tree) for more information.

 TPOs can be individual trees or the shaded Areas (green), Groups (blue) and woodlands (pink).
 In general you should regard all trees within conservation areas as protected and seek advice.

 Please note: mapped tree positions are for guidance purposes only and should not be considered accurate and complete.
-For full details always contact the local Authority's Arboricultural staff on tel: 01904 551371 (private protected trees) or tel: 01904 551316 (Council owned trees).
+For full details always contact our Protected Trees Team.